 APR (annual percentage rate) is the annual rate of interest borrowers pay to investors when they take out a loan.
 APR is expressed as a percentage and works as an annual percentage, regardless of the duration of the loan.
 The APR represents the annual cost of funds for a lender and the lender has the power to choose what fees are included or excluded.

-What is Cost of Funds and Why is it Important?
+What is Cost of Funds for Payday Loans and Why is it Important?

 The cost of funds is one of the most important factors for a financial institution when lending money – it is how much they must pay in order to obtain funds.
 A lower cost of funds means a greater return when lending money.
 Subsequently, the difference between the cost of funds and the APR incurred by borrowers is one of the main sources of profit for many financial institutions.